 About Us

-JMP believes that the federal timber sales program must be ended in order for ecological management of our national forests and other federal forestlands to occur.
-JMP utilizes scientific research, public education, and forest legal defense work to ensure that our National Forests are managed for ecology, recreational enjoyment, and scientific study.
+Our organization utilizes scientific research, public education, and forest legal defense work to ensure that our National Forests and other public forests are managed for ecology, recreational enjoyment, climate benefit and scientific study.

 Three principles guide our work